Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 StartupWMClass=resolve

-All we need to do is add progl after Exec= as if we were running it in termial.
-Should look something like this.
+All we need to do is add progl after Exec= as if we were running it in the terminal.
+It should look something like this.

 Exec=progl /opt/resolve/bin/resolve %u

-Hit ctrl-o to save out the file.
-Restart or logout of your desktop environment and it should open with no errors!
-(Tested this in gnome.
-To restart press alt+F2 then input ‘r’)
+Hit ctrl-o to save the file.
+Restart or log out of your desktop environment; it should open with no errors!

-If you have any other suggestions, tip, tricks, or updates let us know down below!
+If you have any other suggestions, tips, tricks, or updates, let us know down below!